 Chapter 5 highlights the effects of the interactions between species’ energetic requirements and trophic group on responses to land use and land-use intensity (after controlling metabolic rates for the effects of body mass and taxonomy, which explain a large proportion of the interspecific variation in metabolic rates).
 The key finding from this analysis contradicted my initial prediction: in all trophic groups, species with larger energetic expenditure (relative to body mass and taxonomy) tended to do better in some of the most disturbed land-use types, compared to species with lower energetic expenditure.
 Thus, my work highlights that land-use change may favour species that have higher rates of mass-independent energy consumption, which could be linked with interspecific differences in behaviour, as discussed in Chapter 5 in more details: species with larger energetic expenditure may display a set of characteristics that render them better able to cope with anthropogenic disturbances, such as higher activity levels (Biro & Stamps 2010; Coogan et al. 2018).
 Such species may also have a larger brain (a metabolically more consuming organ per unit mass; Isler & Van Schaik (2006)), which could play a significant role on species’ ability to persist in disturbed areas (Sayol et al. 2020).

 Finally, I would like to emphasize that my work gives important indications of how human pressures may affect ecosystem functioning.
-For example, the higher sensitivity of invertebrate eaters to both land-use and climate change may indicate that the processes that such species underpin, such as pest control, might be put at risk.
+For example, the higher sensitivity of invertebrate eaters to both land-use and climate change may indicate that the processes that such species underpin, such as pest control, might be put at risk ().
 However, we lack large-scale quantifications and empirical measurements of ecosystem processes sustained by vertebrates.
 Linking vertebrate traits to particular ecosystem functions at large scales remains challenging, maybe because of a lack of empirical data, but also maybe because ecosystem processes sustained by vertebrate species are difficult to quantify.
 Vertebrate species nevertheless contribute significantly to ecosystem functioning (Wandrag et al. 2015; Breviglieri & Romero 2017; Ratto et al. 2018; Zhang et al. 2018), emphasising the need to mitigate human impacts on them.

 Relevance of the findings to the field